West Jesmond Metro station: History

+The Metro station was used by 1.793 million passengers in 2024/25, considerably lower than the pre-pandemic figure of 2.048 million in 2018/19.

 Facilities

 The station has two side platforms, with separate step-free access to both.
 The southbound platform has level access from Lyndhurst Avenue, whilst the northbound platform has ramped access from Brentwood Avenue.
 Between platforms, there is a ramped footbridge.
 There is no dedicated car parking available at this station.
 There is provision for cycle parking, with five cycle pods available for use for up to 10 bicycles.

-The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+The ticket machines accept credit and debit cards (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.